roIyat/hokachan/README.md

 H0K4CH4N makes use of <strike>[wPaint](https://github.com/websanova/wPaint)</strike> use the link below for oekaki:

 [ctrlcctrlv/wPaint](https://github.com/ctrlcctrlv/wPaint/tree/53b007f28cf0b6cec9998e5e79d56dae6feb8c69)

+wPaint has been added in H0K4CH4N by default you no longer need to import it.

 To enable oekaki, add all the scripts listed in `js/wpaint.js` to your `instance-config.php`.